triggermesh/docs/docs/targets/googlesheets.md

 # Event Target for Google Sheets

-This event target receives [CloudEvents][ce] over HTTP and appends the event payload to a GoogleSheets Sheet.
+This event Target receives [CloudEvents][ce] over HTTP and appends the event payload to a GoogleSheets Sheet.

 ## Prerequisite(s)

 - Google API Credentials
 - GoogleSheets Sheet ID

+Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the Google API key as a secret.

 ## Google API Credentials